Mistralys/application-utils-collections/README.md

 # AppUtils - Collections

-Interfaces, traits and classes for handling static item collections, similar to Enums and with useful getter methods.
+Interfaces, traits and classes for handling item collections, similar to Enums and with useful getter methods.

 In essence, it allows creating collections like this with a